fleschutz/PowerShell/Docs/open-amazon.md

 ## open-amazon.ps1 - Opens Amazon's website

-This script starts the Web browser and opens the Amazon website.
+This script launches the Web browser with the Amazon website.

 ## Parameters
 ```powershell